Level of Study

 From A to F

-The teaching will be evaluated from time to time.
+The teaching will be evaluated in every semester it is taught

 Department of Philosophy